Residencies in Rome's vibrant center or

 Housing is completely furnished with towels, linens, blankets, and pillows.
 Public transportation, supermarkets, laundry services, and inexpensive restaurants are all within easy access.
-Residents are not allowed to have overnight guests.
-In our studio in the countryside, spouses/partners are allowed.
+Residents in the city studio are not allowed to have overnight guests.
+In our studio in the countryside, spouses/partners and guests are allowed (supplemental fee).

 Final Group Exhibition